-In Windows XP, the OS which will never die, the default installation folder is c:\Program Files.
-In some versions of Windows, a non-admin user does not have privileges to install into c:\Program Files .
-In that case, select a different location, perhaps c:\ .
+For Windows users, the default installation folder is c:\Program Files.
+In Windows 10, and possibly other versions, a non-admin user might not be able to run Simredo from c:\Program Files .
+In that case, install the program in a different folder, perhaps c:\ .

 There are two checkboxes: 'Install the program' and 'Make a shortcut.'
 The 'Install the program' option should be checked.
 (This was made optional for testing purposes.)

 If the 'shortcut' option is checked (highly recommended), the installer will put a shortcut on the desktop.